ADD CONDITION

 Additional Clinical Information

-The medication is administered topically, with the recommended application frequency for adults and children aged 2 years and older being 3 to 4 times daily.
-Patients should apply the gel to the affected area and rub it in thoroughly until fully absorbed.
-For children under 2 years of age, it is advised to consult a doctor prior to use.
+The medication is administered topically, with the recommended application for adults and children aged 2 years and older being up to 3 to 4 times daily.
+Patients should rub the gel into the affected area thoroughly until it is fully absorbed.
+For children under 2 years of age, consultation with a doctor is advised prior to use.

 No additional information is available regarding laboratory tests, abuse potential, patient counseling, or postmarketing experience.